City of Chelmsford

 The City of Chelmsford (/ˈtʃɛlmzfərd/) is a local government district with borough and city status in Essex, England.
-It is named after its main settlement, Chelmsford, which is also the county town of Essex.
-As well as the settlement of Chelmsford itself, the district also includes the surrounding rural area and the town of South Woodham Ferrers.

-The neighbouring districts are Uttlesford, Braintree, Maldon, Rochford, Basildon, Brentwood and Epping Forest.
+The district is named after its main settlement, Chelmsford, the county town of Essex, and also includes the surrounding rural area and the town of South Woodham Ferrers.
+Its neighbouring districts are Uttlesford, Braintree, Maldon, Rochford, Basildon, Brentwood and Epping Forest.

 History

 Chelmsford's first elected council was a local board of health established in 1850.
 This replaced a body of improvement commissioners which had previously administered the town under the Chelmsford Improvement Act 1789 (29 Geo.
 3. c.
 44).
+(Note: An act for paving the footways of the several streets, public passages and places within the town of Chelmsford, and hamlet of Moulsham, in the parish of Chelmsford, in the county of Essex, and for cleaning, lighting, and watching the said town and hamlet, and for removing and preventing nuisances, annoyances and encroachments therein (29 Geo.
+3. c.
+44).)

-The local board in turn was replaced by the Chelmsford Corporation in 1888 when the town was incorporated to become a municipal borough.
+The local board was, in turn, replaced by the Chelmsford Corporation in 1888, when the town was incorporated to become a municipal borough.

 The current district was formed on 1 April 1974 under the Local Government Act 1972, covering two former districts which were abolished at the same time: